F2A2: Flexible Fully-decentralized Approximate Actor-critic for Cooperative Multi-agent Reinforcement Learning: Related Work

 \subsection{Centralized Cooperative MARL.}

-Joint action learning (JAL)~\cite{claus1998dynamics} models a multi-agent problem into a larger single-agent problem by learning a centralized policy based on global state or joint observation, and executing the joint action.
-This makes it necessary to assume that the agents can access the global state, or there is a communication channel with sufficient bandwidth to integrate the individual information of all agents, no matter for training or execution.
-Even if the above problems can be solved by technical means, the centralized policy learning can be infeasible because the size of the joint action space will increase exponentially with the number of agents.
-By contrast, independent learning (IL)~\cite{tan1993multi} learns fully decentralized policies but introduces nonstationarity as each agent treats the other agents as part of its environment.

-Due to the above difficulties, \cite{oliehoek2008optimal} introduces the centralised training decentralised executing (CTDE) mechanism which has been followed by many MARL algorithms, to solve the non-stationary problem~\cite{tan1993multi} and \textit{curse of dimensionality}~\cite{claus1998dynamics}.
-Specifically, in the training stage, the agents (like JAL) can share individual observation, parameters, gradients, etc. without restriction.
-But the trained policies are decentralized, that is, the policies are only depends on local observations.
+Most of the recent centralized cooperative MARL algorithms are follow the centralized training decentralized execution (CTDE) mechanism.
+The rise of the CTDE framework mainly has two-fold reasons.
+At early stages, the cooperative multi-agent problem is often modeled as a sizeable single-agent problem via joint action learning (JAL)~\citep{claus1998dynamics}, by learning a centralized policy based on global state or joint observation and then executing the joint action.
+It has to assume that the agents can access the global state, or there is a communication channel to integrate the individual information of all agents, no matter for training or execution.
+Even if the above problems can be solved by technical means, when the number of agents grows, the joint action space's size will increase exponentially, leading to the centralized policy learning infeasible.
+By contrast, independent learning (IL)~\citep{tan1993multi} can learn decentralized policies, but it results in nonstationarity as each agent treats the other agents as part of its environment.
+To solve the infeasible policy learning and the non-stationary problem, \citet{oliehoek2008optimal} introduces the CTDE mechanism.
+Specifically, in the training stage, the agents can freely share individual observations, parameters, and/or gradients, similar to JAL.
+However, in the execution stage, the policies are decentralized carried out with local observations, just similar in IL.